To start with, here are some key concepts for you to keep in mind when following Feng Shui

 Incorporate design and decorating features that help to quiet the atmosphere of a room.
 For example, lots of floor to ceiling windows can result in a room feeling disturbed and unsettled.
 You can balance this by using heavier blinds or drapes on windows to achieve focus, and by using heavier furniture to stabilize and settle the room.
 This also has a calming effect on the people who use the space.

-Try to decorate with natural materials as they have a positive effect on your body.
+Try to decorate with natural materials, like bamboo sheets as they have a positive effect on your body.

 Balance hard straight lines and cutting edges with soft, flowing shapes and curves.
 This is particularly important in rooms such as the kitchen and bathroom where slippery surfaces, cutting blades, fire and water can be sources of conflict.